riverbed/steelscript/README.md

 and should be named `testconfig.py`.
 The file should be placed in the root dir of the flyscript package, alongside to the `rvbd` folder.
 The Sharks are ordered by API that should be tested.
-Shark hosts that are in the 4.0 group will be tested against common calls and specific 4.0 calls.
-Shark hosts that are in the 5.0 group will be tested against common calls and specific 5.0 calls.
+NetShark hosts that are in the 4.0 group will be tested against common calls and specific 4.0 calls.
+NetShark hosts that are in the 5.0 group will be tested against common calls and specific 5.0 calls.

 To run the tests do: